iturner72/book-notes/the_crypto_story.md

         possibly an *unsolvable* one, but also an important one.
 If you could ingest the physical world into that financial system, you'd have something cool.
+* ii.
+Enterprise blockchain
+    + In 2010, if you were a loan trader at a bank, and you thought, "Ugh, our systems for trading loans are so slow and kludgy," and you walked into the CEO's office and said, "We should spend tens of millions of dollars hiring top-notch programmers to build a new loan-trading system, and we should start a consortium with our competitors and clients where we all agree to use the same loan-trading system, because that will make life easier and eliminate a lot of back-office costs," The CEO would probably say things like:
+        + Who are you?" and "Get out of my office" and "You're fired."
+    + But in 2017, if you were a loan trader at a bank, or a blockchain consultant, or frankly a person off the street, and you walked into the office of a bank CEO and shouted the word "blockchain!" the CEO would hand you a sack of money.
+Lots and lots and lots of people took advantage of this.
+"Blockchain" was for a while the seciest word in finance, and banks were tripping over themselves to announce blockchain initiatives.
+## D Web3
+* Intro: An important fact about Bitcoin is that it;s both a technological method of sending money and the money itself.
+That is, Bitcoin is a computer system for sending Bitcoins, and a Bitcoin is the thing that the Bitcoin system sends.
+    + Some of what goes on in crypto is *about the technology*: People use the ideas of blockchains and smart contracts and so forth to build software.
+    + Some of what goes on in crypto is *about the money*: People call up their brokers to place bets on the prices of crypto tokens going up.
+    + Broadly speaking, the name for this is "web3."
+The idea is that the original web was the early development of the internet, when people built decentralized open community-controlled protocols for the internet.
+"Web 2.0," or "web2," was when big tech companies more or less took over the internet; now your experience of the internet is largely mediated through Facebook and Google and Apple and Amazon, and they make tons of money from controlling the internet.
+No open decentralized projet is going to compete with them.
+But web3 will be when people build decentralized open community-controlled protocols for the internet again *and also make lots of money*.
+Because the decentralized protocols won't be owned by big tech companies, but they won't be free and owned by no one, either.
+They'll be owned by their users.
+    + Just kidding; They'll be owned by venture capitalists who but tokens in these projects early on and who are the biggest boosters of web3.
+But also by their users.
+* i.
+Tokens and tokenomics
+    + Think about what you get when you buy a Vitcoinl One thing you get is a unit of "digital cash": You can send the Bitcoin to someone else to buy a sandwich or whatever.
+    + But another thing you get is a *share* in the Bitcoin project.
+Not a share of actual stock, but still a chance to profit from the succews of Bitcoin.
+If this digital cash things takes off, then lots of people will want Bitcoin to use to buy sandwhiches, and there will be a lot of demand for Bitcoin.
+But only 21 million Bitcoin will ever exist.
+So each Bitcoin will be more valuable as more people decide to use Bitcoin as their way to transfer digital cash.
+    + That logic never quite made sense A convenient currency for digital cash transfer has a stable value, and the *rising* value of Bitcoin makes is *less* useful as a currency: If your Bitcoin keep going up in value, you should not spend them on sandwiches.
+Bitcoin as an appreciating asset will be a bad currency.
+Still, it worked well *enough*.
+Bitcoin is used enough for digital transfers of value that it became valuable, and early adopters got rich.
+    + This is a key financial innovation of crypto: Crypto built an efficient system to make *the customers of a business also its shareholders.*
+    + Lots of crypto projects have this basic structure.
+Filecoin is a decentralized system for storing files, where you can pay to store files or get paid for storing files for someone else.
+You pay, or get paid, in Filecoin.
+    + Helium is a decentralized system for wireless hotspots, where you can get paid for running a hotspot or pay for access.
+You pay, or get paid, in Helium's tokens.
+    + This is potentially powerful because crypto is in the network-effects business.
+Bitcoin is a useful payment system if lots of people have Bitcoin and accept it for payments.
+Ethereum is a useful computing system if lots of people build apps on Ethereum.
+* ii.
+DAOs
+    + ...pronounced "dow," which stands for "decentralized autonomous organization."
+DAOs aren't decentralized autonomous organizations.
+In the early daysm, people sometimes thought that's what they were.
+"This comany runs automatically through smart contracts with no human intervenntion," they would say.
+"It's never been seen before in human history."
+But, no. The thing that runs automatically through smart contracts with no human intervention is a *smart contract*.
+A DAO is a way for *people* to get together to *vote* to control a pot of money or a protocol on the blockchain.
+    + In other words, a DAO is a ... company?
+Like, just a regular company?
+It has shareholders, who put in money and control it.
+(Actually, they put in money and get back tokens that give them rights to govern the DAO.)
+        And the shareholders can vote.
+DAOs are unlike regular companies in that the shareholders (token holders) tend to vote on more stuff: Often there's a chat room on an app called Discord, and people can propose ideas for the DAO, and there are procedures for holding a vote.
+Whereas US public companies let shareholders vote in only very constrained and symbolic ways, DAOs tend to let token holders vote on all sorts of stuff and often give them a fair amount of real control of the company.
+In this, DAOs look more like *partnerships* than public corporations.
+* iii.
+Identity, reputation, credentials

 # III The Crypto Financial System